277: No Such Thing As An Elephant Polo Rider In A Sombrero

 But there are lots of risks.

-And one of the first first things you have to do with the one he had, you have to secure it with a pin number.
+And one of the first things things you have to do with the one he had, you have to secure it with a pin number.

 Unfortunately, he was at a party at the time and he said he woke up the next day, hungover, and he couldn't remember the PIN number for his own hand.